Jeremy Cousins QC

 In January 2012, The Lawyer featured one of Jeremy's cases, Christine Davies v AIB Group (UK), in their Top 20 cases for 2012.
 The article highlights significant and high-profile litigation which is set to define the legal landscape.

-Jeremy has been recommended as a leading silk by Chambers UK in the areas of commercial chancery, professional negligence and banking & finance and by Legal 500 in the areas of commercial litigation, professional negligence and property litigation.
-Without doubt, Jeremy's expertise contributed to 11 SB being ranked as a leading set for professional negligence for the first time in Legal 500 2013.
+Jeremy has been recommended as a leading silk by Chambers UK in the areas of commercial chancery, professional negligence and banking & finance and by Legal 500 in the areas of commercial litigation and professional negligence.
+Without doubt, Jeremy's expertise contributed to 11 SB being ranked as a leading set for professional negligence in Legal 500 2013.
 A selection of the most recent quotes and rankings:

 [He] has significant experience in the banking sector and is regularly instructed on behalf of building societies and other financial institutions.
 Expertise: "Very intuitive with a touch of genius about him.
 A quite exceptional performer, he is remarkably versatile and client-friendly.
 His encyclopaedic knowledge of the law combined with his thorough preparation make him hard to beat."
 Recent work: Acted in AIB v Redler, dealing with the issue of bankers' remedies for breach of trust against solicitors.
 (Banking & Finance - Chambers UK 2014)

 His reputation for cases involving fiduciary duty precedes him and he is frequently instructed on novel and sophisticated trust disputes.
 Expertise: "He has a gentle approach but he gets results.
 He is a formidable preparer of his work and that makes him unbeatable.
 Possessed of the most lovely cross-examination method, he is gentle, persuasive and avuncular."
 Recent work: worked on the AIB v Redler case which is tipped to be the leading authority on the remedies available to bankers where solicitors are liable for breach of trust.
 (Chancery: commercial - Chambers UK 2014 and Chambers Global 2014)